Interested in learning more about us?

 The Urban Collaborative Project is an inclusive effort through Community outreach, by neighborhoods, Town Councils and other neighborhood stakeholders to make safety, civic engagement, health and beautification, a neighborhood practice, making our communities more vibrant, informed and connected.
 All premised on the belief that vibrant neighborhoods are critical to the overall success of our City.

-Major areas of focus for us includes Healthy Food access, Community Trauma issues, Community infrastructure/Placemaking, Family Support and enhancement, Resident Leadership Training, and non-profit fiscal agency.
+Major areas of focus for us is Community Trauma and Resilience which includes Trauma informed Policies, K-12 school support, Healthy Food access, Community infrastructure/Placemaking, Family Support and enhancement, Resident Leadership Training, and inter-organizational Action Teams.

 Urban Collaborative Project

 Nancy Gannon Hornberger is President & CEO of SAY San Diego.
 SAY San Diego provides multiservice solutions that strengthen youth, families, and communities with a vision of opportunity, equity, and well-being.
 Nancy is nationally recognized for more than three decades of experience in social justice, public policy, system reform, and human service and received a commendation from President Bill Clinton in 1996.
 Prior to joining SAY San Diego, she was executive director of the Coalition for Juvenile Justice (19992013) and held leadership positions with the National Crime Prevention Council and the Brady Center to Prevent Gun Violence.
 Nancy also serves the community as a member of the Leadership Table of the City Heights Partnership for Children, the Advisory Board for San Diego State University School of Social Work, and the Citizen Review Panel and Prevention-Early Intervention Committee of the California State Child Welfare Council.